Open-Commentaries/ahcip/doc/encoding_a_new_translation.md

 ### Identifiers

-Identifiers should be enclosed in square brackets (`[]`) followed by a space.
+Every line should begin with the identifer, optionally followed by a space, followed by a pipe character (`|`). followed by a space.
 Each segment of each identifier should be separated by the separator that you specified in the metadata block.
 (By default, the separator is a period (`.`), which you don't need to specify.)

 In order to form the full citation for an identifier, each identifier will be appended (preceded by the separator, if necessary) to the `urn` and `target_urn` that you have specified in the metadata.

 For example, for the following line

 ```
-[1] The anger [me>nis] of Peleus' son Achilles, goddess, perform its song --
+1 | The anger [me>nis] of Peleus' son Achilles, goddess, perform its song --
 ```

 the complete `target_urn` will be formed by appending `1` to the base `target_urn`, giving us